MarcRoigVilamala/LiveEvents/README.md

 Usage:

-``python main.py [OPTIONS] EXPECTED_EVENTS EVENT_DEFINITION [VideoFeed|LiveAudioFeed|AudioFeed]``
+``python main.py [OPTIONS]``

-Where:

-`EXPECTED_EVENTS` is the path to a text file where each line specifies the name of one of the complex events we are expecting.
+Where options can include any of the following:

+## Configuration

+`--conf path/to/file.json` can be used to load a JSON file with a pre-defined configuration.
+The values for this configuration can be modified using the rest of the options.

+## Further options

+### Event definition

+`--tracked_ce` Name of the complex event that needs to be tracked.
+Use multiple times to track multiple complex events.

-`EVENT_DEFINITION` is the path to a ProbLog file defining the rules for the complex events.
+`--event_definition`, `--add_to_model` Either of these can be used to add a ProbLog file to the model defining the rules for the complex events.
+Can be used multiple times to add multiple files.

+`--use_framework [sequence|eventCalculus]` Can be used to make use of a framework in the rule definitions.
+Can be used multiple times to add multiple frameworks.

+### Adding input feed types

+`--input_feed_type [VideoFeed|LiveAudioFeed|AudioFeed]` can be used to add a feed type.

 The feed type can be used to define what type of input feed should be used.
 This allows to choose between a video file, an audio file or live audio from the microphone.
 If an audio file is used, `--audio_file path/to/file` must be used to define which audio file should be processed.
 If a video file is used, `--video_name TEXT` should be used instead to indicate the name of the video file.

-## Further options

-Many more options can be used to add or change behaviours of the system.

-### Adding further ProbLog files

-Further ProbLog files can be added using the option `--add_to_model path/to/file`.
-This can be used to add the frameworks provided by the system, as well as any other file.

-`--add_to_model PyProbEC/ProbLogFiles/prob_ec_cached.pl` can be used to allow event calculus inspired definitions of complex events.

-`--add_to_model PyProbEC/ProbLogFiles/sequence.pl` can be used to add the sequence framework, which allows users to detect patterns from the given input feed.

 ### Adding event generators